 Italia’s royal roots can be traced directly to Turin, which was named the unified country’s capital when the Kingdom of Italy was founded in 1861.
 The seeds of the city’s political grandeur were planted much earlier, when powerful leaders such as Vittorio Emanuele II of Savoy and Camillo Benso, Count of Cavour, were born.
 Cavour became the kingdom’s first Prime Minster and Vittorio Emanuele its first king, and remnants from the House of Savoy’s reign through 1946 can still be seen throughout the city, where porticoes, piazzas and UNESCO-listed palaces set the backdrop for everyday life.

-Piazza Castello – This 14th-century square serves as the central meeting point in the city, where two striking Savoy residences can be viewed and visited.
-See gilded coats of arms and breathtaking weaponry once owned by the Savoy family inside the Royal Palace of Turin.
+This 14th-century square serves as the central meeting point in the city, where two striking Savoy residences can be viewed and visited.
+At the Piazza Castello, see gilded coats of arms and breathtaking weaponry once owned by the Savoy family inside the Royal Palace of Turin.
 Step inside the palace’s 19th-century Royal Library, where some of Leonardo da Vinci’s rarest work is kept under lock and key.
 Or, stroll through the museum inside the Baroque Palazzo Madama before taking an elevator ride to the top floor for panoramic views of the city.

-Palazzo Carignano – A dramatic, red-brick exterior characterizes this masterpiece of Baroque architecture, which was designed by architect Guarino Guarini in 1679.
+A dramatic, red-brick exterior characterizes Palazzo Carignano, a masterpiece of Baroque architecture designed by architect Guarino Guarini in 1679.
 It was here that King Vittorio Emanuele II was born, where the first Parliament of Italy gathered and is the current site of the National Museum of the Risorgimento.
 Today, the palace serves as an enduring symbol of the Savoy family’s powerful reign and the success of the Italian Risorgimento, which was the movement for Italy’s unification.

-La Venaria Reale – This vast Baroque palace sat in a state of neglect for years until its eight-year-long restoration culminated in 2007.
-Today, the sweeping estate serves as one of the finest examples of 17th- and 18th-century architecture and art, and is noted as one of Italy’s most popular cultural sites.
+This vast Baroque palace sat in a state of neglect for years until its eight-year-long restoration culminated in 2007.
+Today, the sweeping estate of La Venaria Reale serves as one of the finest examples of 17th- and 18th-century architecture and art, and is noted as one of Italy’s most popular cultural sites.
 The magnificent interior is only rivaled by over 120 acres of gardens, site of one of Northern Italy’s largest and most important parks: the Park of La Mandria.

 See rare artifacts and religious relics